indigetal/modern-website-starter/README.md

 ## BEM (Block Element Modifier)
 BEM is a methodology that helps create reusable and maintainable components in web development.
-It promotes a clear naming convention by dividing the classes into Blocks, Elements, and Modifiers as `block--element__modifier` consecutively.
+It promotes a clear naming convention by dividing the classes into Blocks, Elements, and Modifiers as `block__element--modifier` consecutively.
 This ensures a structured and organized CSS codebase.

 ## 7-1 Architecture for Sass